-Since July, the hospice has reduced its costs; through service redesign, greater efficiencies and a reduction in the breadth of some of the hospice’s services.
-None of these decisions has been taken lightly, and all have been made with current and future patients and families in mind.
+Since then, the hospice has reduced its costs; through service redesign, greater efficiencies and a reduction in the breadth of some of the hospice’s services.
+None of these decisions were taken lightly, and all have been made with current and future patients and families in mind.
 Direct patient care has been protected as much as possible, so that despite the cuts, we will continue to care for over 2,000 patients and their families every year.
 As a result of these reductions costs have been reduced by £1.1million.

 A monthly donation through your bank or building society is the best way to give your support.
 Just £5 each month will really make a difference and help to provide a regular income for the hospice.

 - £5 per month over a year could pay for a Community Team nurse to visit a patient at home.